-The solient features and provisions of the Act are: The salient features and provisions of the Act are: Maintenance and restoration of quality of all types of surface and ground water. ☐ Establishment of State boards for pollution control. ☐ Prevention and control of water pollution. ☐ Central Government resolve disputes among the States if any arise ☐ To evolve methods of utilization of sewage and trade effluents in agriculture with proper treatment
+The salient features and provisions of the Act are: Maintenance and restoration of quality of all types of surface and ground water. ☐ Establishment of State boards for pollution control.
+Prevention and control of water pollution. ☐ Central Government resolve disputes among the States if any arise ☐ To evolve methods of utilization of sewage and trade effluents in agriculture with proper treatment